Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 If you’re looking for the most evidence-backed supplements to support fertility, here’s the short list:

-• Magnesium — regulates reproductive hormones and supports progesterone balance
+• Magnesium — regulates reproductive hormones, reduces cortisol, supports progesterone balance

 The sections below cover each supplement in detail — what it does, who it’s for, and how to take it effectively.